Amarok79/Amarok.Events/doc/Documentation.md

 Next, imagine we have consumers of that service that register on that event.

-For example, we will have other persistent services, but they are not a big deal, because they get constructed at some time, register on our **UserAdded** event and the event subscription exists for the remaining application lifetime, same as the involved services.
+For example, we might have other persistent services, but they are not a big deal, because they get constructed at some time, register on our **UserAdded** event and the event subscription exists for the remaining application lifetime, same as the involved services.

 Quite different are user interface related objects like views.
 Those don't live for the entire application lifetime, but get constructed, register on events, get closed, disposed.
 When you forget to remove a subscription taken by such a view you have a memory leak.
 The size of leaked memory increases as the view gets opened and closed multiple times.
 This happens because as in any other observer pattern implementation the observer (in our case the event source) maintains a strong reference to the observable (event handler in our case).
 This causes quite often memory leaks.